chinpeerapat/tweakcn/README.md

 <br />

 **[tweakcn](https://tweakcn.com)** is a powerful Visual Theme Editor for tailwind CSS & shadcn/ui components.
-It comes with Beautiful theme presets to get started, while aiming to offer advanced customisation for each aspect of your UI
+It comes with Beautiful theme presets to get started, while aiming to offer advanced customisation for each aspect of your UI.

+Looking to use this repo as an AI app starter with auth, subscriptions, and rate limiting?
+See STARTER.md for a quick setup and the generic AI chat endpoint.

 ![tweakcn.com](public/og-image.v050725.png)